firebolt-db/firebolt-python-sdk/sdk_documenation/latest/_sources/firebolt.async_db.rst.txt

 ==========================

 The async_db package enables asynchronous API calls to a Firebolt database, allowing client-side processes to continue to run while waiting for API responses.
-For executing queries asynchronously `server-side` see :ref:`connecting_and_queries:server-side asynchronous query execution`.

 connect
 ------------------------------------